Eeems-Org/oxide/web/src/faq.rst

 What kind of telemetry do you have?
 ===================================

-As of 2.4, Oxide has basic telemetry enabled out of box.
+As of 2.4, Oxide has opt-in basic telemetry.
+The first time you run Oxide you'll be asked what level of telemetry you'd like to enable.
 This feature can be disabled at runtime, or completely removed when compiling the application manually.
 The telemetry is used for the following:

 - Automated crash reporting.
 - Determining how quickly new versions are used by users.